tomtoe6600/uptime-kuma/README.md

 ```
-Uptime Kuma is now running on http://localhost:3001
+NeoUptime is now running on http://localhost:3001

 More useful PM2 Commands